-By adding a LED On/Off switch/button to your Fatshark FPV Goggles, you no longer need to unplug your battery to turn if off :) The LED switch looks awesome and you also know immediately if your goggles is running to avoid over-discharging the battery.
+By adding a LED On/Off switch power button to your Fatshark FPV Goggles, you no longer need to unplug your battery to turn if off :) The LED switch looks awesome and you also know immediately if your goggles is powered on to avoid over-discharging your battery.

 Many thanks to FFun FPV for sharing this DIY mod with us!

 Warning: By doing this mod you will void the goggles’ warranty, do this at your own risk, FFun FPV and OscarLiang.com are not responsible for any damage caused.

 It really doesn’t matter which type of LED on/off switch or button you use, as long as it fits your purpose and you know what you are doing.
 We have chosen the 12V 2A button with 5 terminals.
 The Dominator with True-D module draws about 650mA of current, so 1A or 2A rating should be more than enough.
 But you should confirm with yours just in case.

 I think this mod should work on many different FPV Goggles out there, but difficulty might vary especially when it comes to drilling hole on the goggle.
 We are doing this mod on a Fatshark dominator Goggles as an example.

 The battery connector mount in Fatshark goggles has 3 “tab” terminals (soldering points, marked with green crosses).
 You will need to cut the tab at the very bottom, marked with yellow line.